 3. Loris Karius – 1.17 saves per goal

 Simon Mignolet had a torrid time to start the season, conceding the first five shots that he faced this season.
 So when Loris Karius recovered from a broken hand his return to the side was a welcomed one.
-However, Karius has come under an incredibly amount of scrutiny this season for his lacklustre displays.
+However, Karius has come under an incrediblyr amount of scrutiny this season for his lackluster displays.
 Even though I believe the German goalkeeper will come good again and just needs time to develop, the stats don’t lie and 1.17 saves per goal is a shocking return.
 Karius has only conceded 12 goals in 10 matches this season which isn’t that bad, but when you realize he’s only saved two more than he’s conceded, it gets very bad for him again.
 Making just 14 saves to 12 goals conceded gives him an average save per goal score of 1.17, the third lowest in the league, justifying Jurgen Klopp’s decision to leave him out of the side in the previous two matches.

 2. Steve Mandanda – 1.12 saves per goal